Knowledge Base Software

 When knowledge isn’t stored properly or easily accessible, it makes contact center agent-advisors inefficient and lose confidence.
 In some companies that eGain eventually worked with, agents used to switch between a dozen different windows and systems to find the right information to give during a customer interaction.
 Customer service provided in this manner is inconsistent, inaccurate, and only as good as the agent who’s delivering it.
 Consumers have complained about the lack of knowledge among agents in a Forrester survey.
 Effective knowledge management ensures that agents have the tools to create and deliver the right knowledge easily for superior customer experiences.

-eGain Knowledge Base software, or eGain KB, supports the creation, maintenance, and distribution of multilingual and multichannel knowledge.
+eGain Knowledge Base software is an award-winning KB software tool that supports the easy creation, maintenance, and distribution of multilingual and multichannel knowledge.
 It provides users — customers, contact center agents, frontline staff, even business stakeholders — easy access to answers through multiple search methods.
 The enterprise knowledge base ensures that your customers are getting, and the business is delivering, timely, consistent, accurate knowledge across channels and touchpoints.

 Customers self-serve: Customers can self-serve on your website.
 Satisfied with the experience, they even tweet an appreciation post or follow you on Instagram!
 They don’t call in to the contact center with an escalation unless absolutely necessary.
 This dramatically reduces operational costs for the contact center.